SMcCandlish/phpBB-ext-RHTopicTags/README.md

 Two alleged but dubious fixes for some phpBB 3.3.8 compatibility issues were posted in a 2022 third-party attempt at phpBB 3.3.8 compatibility, but based on RH's old branch for phpBB 3.1.x instead of the master (for phpBB 3.3.x).
 Someone later, working toward phpBB 3.3.9 compatibility, reverted the first of those suggested changes but kept the second (and cleaned up some of the directory structure).
 Another, for phpBB 3.3.9, reverted both (without the directory cleanup), and their change was accepted into RH's main branch, with others reporting it working with versions as late as phpBB 3.3.12.
 Someone later yet, for phpBB 3.3.10, also reverted both of the above changes in their own fork, but kept the cleaned-up directory structure.

-This version takes the last of these approaches, and goes further, and these changes are all entirely working as far back as phpBB 3.3.5, but have not yet been tested in later versions.
+This version takes the last of these approaches, and goes further, and these changes are all entirely working in phpBB 3.3.14 (current as of this writing) and as far back as phpBB 3.3.5, but have not yet been tested in intermediate versions.

 ### 5. Customizing for themes